 Released in 2006, the Accreditation Criteria are based on a learner-centered, continuous improvement model of CME.
 The Accreditation Criteria call on accredited providers to offer educational activities that address physicians’ real-world practice needs, whether their scope of practice is in clinical care, research, health care administration, or other areas of medicine.
 The Criteria state that CME programs should be designed to change either physicians’ competence, by teaching them strategies for translating new knowledge into action, or physicians’ performance (what they actually do in practice), or patient outcomes.
 Accredited providers must also evaluate their programs’ effectiveness in achieving these goals.

 For your convenience, we have created a compilation of the accreditation requirements in one document.
-The PDF includes the ACCME Accreditation Criteria, the ACCME Standards for Commercial SupportSM: Standards to Ensure Independence in CME Activities, and the ACCME policies.
+The PDF includes the ACCME Accreditation Criteria, the ACCME Standards for Commercial Support: Standards to Ensure Independence in CME ActivitiesSM, and the ACCME policies.

 The Accreditation Criteria are divided into three levels.
 To achieve Provisional Accreditation, a two-year term, providers must comply with Criteria (1, 2, 3, and 7–12).
 Providers seeking full Accreditation or reaccreditation for a four-year term must comply with Criteria (1–13).
 To achieve Accreditation with Commendation, a six-year term, providers must comply with all Criteria.